wp-plugins/garees-random-image/readme.txt

 == Upgrade Notice ==

+= 0.9 =
+If you used the template 'caption': be shure to check it, there were some modifications made

 == Coming soon ==

 Here's what's planned for future releases:

+* random-image-widget: better ways to control css-loading than if you insert the shortcode into a text-widget
 * exif-extension: inlcude date/time, coordinates, shutter-speed, ...
 * ...